Mixarar/scpcbm/game/plot.md

 DR.Benjamin oliver walker and His Mind did a Test on █████████ Without permission but he got Detected and got Demoted to Class-D personal but he got Amnestic-Class-B so he wouldn`t remember anything, age, Name, Where he lived.
 ![7b7dc7baea42ee01b8f077fff33ab0bd098d9c02r1-2048-1281v2_uhq-removebg-preview_(1).png](/images/logos/7b7dc7baea42ee01b8f077fff33ab0bd098d9c02r1-2048-1281v2_uhq-removebg-preview_(1).png)
 ## Ingame
-The player wakes up As Benjermin In a Cell, the player is Escorted to SCP-173s Chamber and you can hear scientists talk about SCP-079s Chamber not opening, When you arrive to SCP-173s Chamber You can see 2 Class-D personal waiting for you, When the Testing begins The chamber doors Seems to be Not Closing due SCP-079 having controls over the systems and the lights flicker and SCP-173 Escapes his chamber leading to an Keter-Euclid Containment Breach
+The player wakes up As Benjamin In a Cell, the player is Escorted to SCP-173s Chamber and you can hear scientists talk about SCP-079s Chamber not opening, When you arrive to SCP-173s Chamber You can see 2 Class-D personal waiting for you, When the Testing begins The chamber doors Seems to be Not Closing due SCP-079 having controls over the systems and the lights flicker and SCP-173 Escapes his chamber leading to an Keter-Euclid Containment Breach
 ![d-9341_cell.webp](/images/rooms/d-9341_cell.webp)
 ## Audio
 - "For some reason, he passed by 079's chamber, and now the doors aren't working."